 Traveling from city to city is the most stressful part, so limit that when possible.

-Nothing is better than reading a book over local beer, some classic appetizers, and people watching.
+Nothing is better than reading a book over a local beer, some classic appetizers, and people watching.